 ● Approve budgets, audited financial statements, and governance policies.

-● Ensure all by-laws and policies – including those addressing conflict of interest, code of ethics – meet today’s standards.
+● Ensure all by-laws and policies, including those addressing conflict of interest, and code of ethics, meet today’s standards.

 ● Provide general oversight and create a culture of excellence within the organization.

 Barb MacQuarrie is the Community Director of the Centre for Research and Education on Violence against Women & Children at Western University.
 She develops and promotes evidence based education and prevention initiatives involving both community-based and university-based partners.